FAQ

 Will the new permanent program allow for year-round or limited seasonal outdoor dining?

-- Sidewalk outdoor dining will be permitted to operate year-round.
+- Sidewalk cafes will be permitted to operate year-round.

-- Roadway outdoor dining will be permitted to operate from April 1 to November 29.
+- Roadway cafes will be permitted to operate from April 1 to November 29.

 Will there be special circumstances where a business will be allowed to operate year-round in the roadway?